 3. Clarify your goals.
 Did you even want the position that your co-worker got anyway?
 Have you been thinking about stepping out and trying something different?
 This situation could bring some new desires to light for you so it’s important to clarify your goals so you can go after what you want.
 This could be a blessing in disguise because success takes many forms.
 In order to get where you want to go, you must first define what you want.
 By doing that, you will know what to head towards in the future.

 4. Gather resources.
 Once you know what you want (step 3) you can determine where you area headed & ensure you’re prepared.
-Maybe it’s time to find a mentor, sign up for continuing education courses or volunteer to help your team and showcase your talents.
+Maybe it’s time to find a mentor, sign up for an online Masters in Marketing or volunteer to help your team and showcase your talents.
 It might take you a little bit to figure out exactly what your next steps are, and that’s ok.
 Just pay attention to what you are drawn to and what sounds fun and exciting to you.
 If you follow that enthusiasm, your inner guidance system will never steer you wrong!Pay attention to what you are drawn to & what excites you.Click To Tweet

 5. Vent carefully.
 And I mean very carefully.
 Talking the situation can make it seem like you feel better, but all you are really doing is continuing to recycle through your negative feelings about the situation.
 If you feel you must get it off your chest and talk to someone, be selective about your audience.
 Pour out your soul to family or friends outside of the workplace.
 Find someone in your network who can understand your professional dilemma, while being removed from office gossip but don’t drag this on.Give yourself 15-20 minutes to get it all out and then move on.
 After all, you are on to bigger and better things and you don’t get there by rehashing and staying in negative space!